Sunday, 16 February 2025

 One option available to the Vulgarians might be to move their irregular infantry into the marsh (below, at the top) and from there fire upon the Rotenburgers.
 But, as Furst Augustus has already claimed loudly and confidently, this just isn't allowed; and, even if it were, it's an option that only thigh-slapping shandy boys would resort to.
 In Mittelheim, the main role of irregular infantry is to frighten geese, although military doctrine lacks clarity on why this would be an urgent operational role.

-Rentall decides it's time to regain the initiative.
-In Mittelheim warfare, though, this is rarely a good idea: initiative requires action; action requires intrepidity; and intrepidity, like nubility, jocundity, and bipedality requires a thesaurus, one of any Mittelheimers least favourite dinosaurs.
-(Below) Despite this, with a slight wheel to the right, Rentall's cavalry charge forward!
+Rentall decides it's time to regain the initiative with a cheeky charge of his cavalry.
+In Mittelheim warfare, though, this is rarely a good idea: initiative requires action; action requires intrepidity; and intrepidity, like nubility, jocundity, and bipedality requires a thesaurus, one of any Mittelheimer's least favourite dinosaurs.
+(Below) Despite this, with a slight wheel to the right, Rentall's cavalry throw themselves into the fray!

 The cavalry charge with a certain measure of confidence.
 The enemy are Rotenburg guard, true: but that simply means that they are a bit taller than average, which just brings them closer to the Vulgarian sabres.
 More to the point, the defending infantry are deployed in the marsh, a feature that is to effective linear warfare what geese might contribute to irregular operations.
 It looks like it's time for Furst Augustus to broach the brandy again!